junxit/us-congress-bills-116/metadata.md

 - 2020-02-11 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment in the nature of a substitute.
 With written report No. 116-214.
 - 2020-02-11 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment in the nature of a substitute.
 With written report No. 116-214.
 - 2020-02-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 417.
+- 2020-03-11 — Passed Senate with an amendment by Voice Vote. (consideration: CR S1709-1710; text of amendment in the nature of a substitute: CR S1709-1710)
+- 2020-03-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.